-Students should be working towards what they need in school, and should go for the quickest way out.
-Being on the 6 or 7 year program doesn't make a lot of financial sense.
+Students should be working toward what they need in school, and should go for the quickest way out.
+Being in a program for six or seven years doesn't make a lot of financial sense.
 Also, leaving undergrad and going directly to grad school doesn't make a lot of sense either.
 You need to leverage your degree and start your career.

 4. Lack of Protecting Their Personal Information

-Statistics say that a third of all identity theft is happening to people between 18-29 years, and the reason for this is their carelessness towards their personal information and sharing their personal information with their friends and roommates.
+Statistics say that a third of all identity theft is happening to people between 18 to 29 years of age, and the reason for this is their carelessness toward their personal information and sharing their personal information with their friends and roommates.

 5. Using Retirement Funds to Pay for College

-Paying for college is never cheap, and many parents are facing the choice of whether financing their kids’ education or saving for their own retirement.
+Paying for college is never cheap, and many parents are facing the choice of whether to finance their kids' education or save for their own retirement.
 Anyways, if you personally have an IRA, you should never use the money to pay for college.
-It will not only make you face taxes and penalties to pay, but you will as well lose the financial support that you might need in your future.
+It will not only make you face taxes and penalties to pay, but you will also lose the financial support that you might need in your future.

 You can get a loan for college if you need to, but you can't get a loan for life.